antimof/UxPlay/README.md

 are opened.
 See [Troubleshooting](#troubleshooting) below for help with this or other problems.

+To display the accompanying "Cover Art" from sources like Apple Music in Audio-Only (ALAC) mode, run "`uxplay -ca <name> &`" in the background, then run a image viewer with an autoreload feature: an example is "feh": run "``feh -R 1 <name>``" in the foreground; terminate feh and then Uxplay with "`ctrl-C fg ctrl-C`".

 **One common problem involves GStreamer attempting to use incorrectly-configured or absent accelerated hardware h264 video decoding (e.g., VAAPI).